hetoms/JustThrowIt/just-throw-it/README.md

 * `npm install` will install required node modules
 * `npm start` will start the app

-Break me, if you will!
+Break me, if you wont!